eush77/llvm.mix/docs/LangRef.rst

     If a function that has an ``sspstrong`` attribute is inlined into a function that doesn't have an ``sspstrong`` attribute, then the resulting function will have an ``sspstrong`` attribute.

+.. _func_stage:

+``stage``
+    This attribute indicates that the function is to be staged with a :ref:`mixed execution intrinsic <_int_mix>` (directly or indirectly).
+The value of the attribute is the number of compilations of the function, and it must be either equal to, or one above the maximum stage of the arguments.

 ``strictfp``
     This attribute indicates that the function was called from a scope that requires strict floating point semantics.
 LLVM will not attempt any